ABOUT THE 2015 EVENT

-During the ninth annual "Georgia Rides to the Capitol" event, cyclists will embark on rides to the Capitol in order to raise support for improved conditions for cycling, including the development of regional systems of both on-road bicycling facilities and multi-use-trails.
+During the tenth annual "Georgia Rides to the Capitol" event, cyclists will embark on rides to the Capitol in order to raise support for improved conditions for cycling, including the development of regional systems of both on-road bicycling facilities and multi-use-trails.

 W H E N

 Tuesday, March 24, 2015, during the state legislative session.
 Estimated time of arrival at the Capitol is 11:40 a.m.
 Your starting time will depend on which city or auxiliary location you choose to start at or which route you choose to join along the way.

 These auxiliary rides are a great way to join in and show your local community your support of cycling in Georgia.
 As of 11/10/2014 auxiliary rides are still being determined.
 Check back closer to the event to confirm exact auxiliary ride details!
 Please note that only the Decatur and Roswell routes are police escorted – and they are NOT escorted on the return trip.

 Riding to raise support for the development of a regional-scale bicycle network of both on-road facilities and multi-use-trails, and cycling connections to major transit facilities, activity centers, and schools.